theuggla/lysande-jekyll-theme/README.md

 It is intended to be used with a _projects folder, where markdown documents representing your projects can be stored.
 Without the _projects folder, it is possible to use it as a blog with _posts only.

-For sharing in line with Open Graph, include an image named 'share.png' in your /assets directory.
+For sharing in line with Open Graph, include the name for your image (including .png) in your config file under image, and place it in your /assets directory.

 ### _config.yml
 The theme supports usernames to various social media sites.
 If you add in any of these usernames in your config file, an icon